Helping Customers Create The Perfect Entertaining Space With Fire, Food, and Friends!

 Wood fired cooking steaks - Prime oven

-Pastry items such as tarts, scones and muffins can be cooked at temperatures between 475°F to 825°F, and bread, dough, eggplant, gratin, fish, squids and scallops at between 215°F to 400°F.
+Pastry items such as tarts, scones and muffins can be cooked at temperatures between 475°F to 825°F, and bread, dough, eggplant, gratin, fish, squids and scallops at lower temperatures between 215°F to 400°F.

 You can use the remaining waning fire to cook breakfast casseroles for the next morning or desserts, like our famous peach cobbler shown below: